 The Highlands dual-appraisal provision expired in June of 2014 and was later extended through June of 2019.
-Through the signing of S2920 into law in June 2019, which supplemented and amended the "Preserve New Jersey Act," the dual appraisal provision for qualifying landowners in the Highlands was extended an additional five years until June 30, 2024.
+The "Preserve New Jersey Act" was amended in 2019, which supplemented the dual appraisal provision for qualifying landowners in the Highlands, extending an additional five years until June 30, 2024.
 Farm Bureau should ensure that, while the rules and zoning of January 1, 2004 are used to derive one appraisal, the landowner is not denied the benefit of any long-term appreciation of value that land with similar original zoning outside the Highlands would enjoy.